-The American Diabetes Association has long been a leader and partner in efforts to increase the federal commitment to cure and prevent diabetes and to address the diabetes epidemic in disproportionately impacted populations.
+The American Diabetes Association has long been a leader and partner in efforts to increase the federal commitment to prevent, treat, and cure diabetes and to address the diabetes epidemic in disproportionately impacted populations.
 Since 1997, a key component of these efforts has been the Special Diabetes Program for Indians (SDPI) at the Indian Health Service (IHS) and the Special Statutory Funding Program for Type 1 Diabetes Research (SDP-type1) at the National Institutes of Health's (NIH) National Institute of Diabetes and Digestive and Kidney Disease (NIDDK).
 These two programs represent a significant contribution from the federal government to combat, prevent and cure diabetes.
-Both of these vital programs require periodic Congressional re-authorization.
+These vital programs require periodic Congressional re-authorization.

 In February 2018, Congress renewed the Special Diabetes Programs for two years and it is now set to expire in September 2019.
-Timely, multi-year renewals allow us to build on the program’s advances in its initial years by accelerating the translation of the discoveries already made into treatments and cures for the benefit of all Americans living with diabetes.
+Timely, multi-year renewals allow treatments, interventions, and an eventual cure for the benefit of all Americans living with diabetes.

 Special Statutory Funding Program for Type 1 Diabetes Research (SDP-type 1)

-SDP-type 1 is special funding for research on the prevention and cure of type 1 diabetes.
-It provides researchers the chance they need to carry out long-term research that can have an impact on thousands of lives.
+SDP-type 1 is dedicated funding for research into the prevention and cure of type 1 diabetes.
+It provides researchers the resources to carry out long-term investigations that can have a positive impact on thousands of lives.

-SDP-type 1 has led to real advances in many areas of type 1 diabetes research.
-The program has created significant research opportunities that are helping to improve the lives of people living with diabetes, prevent the onset of the disease in others, and bring us closer to a cure for this costly and growing disease.
+SDP-type 1 has led to real advances in many areas of type 1 diabetes.
+The program has created significant research opportunities that are helping to improve the lives of people living with diabetes, prevent the onset of the disease in others, and bring us closer to a cure for this dangerous and costly disease.

 Special Diabetes Program for Indians (SDPI)

-SDPI gives Indian health programs and tribal communities the resources and tools they need to both prevent and treat diabetes.
-American Indians and Alaska Natives have the highest age-adjusted prevalence of diabetes among all U.S. racial and ethnic groups – over 15%!
+SDPI gives Indian health programs and tribal communities the resources and tools they need to prevent and treat diabetes.
+American Indians and Alaska Natives have the highest age-adjusted prevalence of diabetes among all U.S. racial and ethnic groups at over 15%.